Proud2Be offers FREE 121 support where you can be who you are and talk about what you want with a kind and supportive LGBTQIA+ support worker.

 Where will the 121 sessions happen?

-Support workers/volunteers can meet you; at home, outside (if it’s dry), at a cafe, at the Proud2Be Hub in Newton Abbot, or online.
+Support workers/volunteers can meet you; at home, outside (weather-depending), at a café, at the Proud2Be Hub in Newton Abbot, or online.
 If you live in another part of Devon we can offer sessions online.

 How many sessions will I have?